Be inspired.

 Mackinac has inspired artists for generations.
 Here’s your chance to let it inspire you.
 Click here for more information.

-Learn more about The Richard and Jane Manoogian Mackinac Art Museum:
+Learn more about The Richard & Jane Manoogian Mackinac Art Museum: